Walmart vs. Amazon: Differences , Profitability and Why We Shouldn't Ignore

 Sellers want to know how much they keep after fees.
 Walmart usually charges lower referral fees and doesn’t force a monthly subscription, while Amazon has multiple fees (referral + FBA (Fulfillment by Amazon) + storage + subscription).
 That affects your profit from day one.

-In many fee breakdowns I’ve done for sellers, I’ve seen that even a $100–$200 difference per order can completely change profitability.
-Some sellers were losing money on Amazon but became profitable the moment they switched the same SKU to Walmart because WFS (Walmart Fulfillment Services) fees were lower.
+In many fee breakdowns for sellers, even a $100–$200 difference per order can completely change profitability.
+In several cases, sellers who were losing money on Amazon became profitable after moving the same SKU to Walmart, largely because Walmart Fulfillment Services (WFS) fees were lower.

 Competition & visibility